internetarchive/iari/README.md

 English Wikipedia has hundreds of special reference templates in use and a handful of widely used generic templates.

-Currently the focus is on supporting the most widely used reference templates in English Wikipedia.
+Currently, the focus is on supporting the most widely used reference templates in English Wikipedia.

 ### List of currently supported templates